joyhughes/Jen/Lux/README.md

 # Contributor Guide

 There are two main ways to contribute to Lux - helping build the user interface in the React app, adding functions, elements, or cellular automata rules to the C++ portion.
 Contributors work with the mentors to choose which [issues](https://github.com/joyhughes/Jen/issues) to work on.
-All pull requests must be approved by a mentor.
+All pull requests must be approved by a project admin.

 ## Contributing to the user interface (JavaScript)

 Contributors are invited to work on UI design and layout and widgets in the Joyographic app in accordance with the UI design philosophy.
 You don't need to know C++ or Emscripten to contribute to the UI.

+[Issues labeled with UI](https://github.com/joyhughes/Jen/issues?q=is%3Aissue+is%3Aopen+label%3AUI) are suitable for UI contributors.
+You will find some issues labeled with both UI and C++ - in this case you might want to collaborate with another contributor or a project admin.

 ## UI design philosophy